Living Landscapes is a land art and landscape architecture practice that focuses on self-generating, sustainable, and biodiverse environments.

 News

 From August till October Mirte developed a series of sculptures at EKWC (Europees Keramisch Werk Centrum).
 The sculptures are supposed to embed themselves in the landscape over time.
 The work promotes a new way of coexistence for different species.
+Go to the projectpage to learn more about this work.

 Portfolio